galnir/Master-Bot/README.md

 1. If you followed everything right, hit `npm i` in the root folder.
 When it finishes make sure prisma didn't error.
 2. Open a separate terminal in the root folder and run 'java -jar Lavalink.jar'.
 3. Wait a few seconds and hit `npm run dev`.
-4. If everything works, your bot should be running and the dashboard should be on localhost:3000.
+4. If everything works, your bot and dashboard should be running.
 5. Enjoy!

 # Commands